thezachdrake/BotFlow.jl/README.md

 ```

 Under the hood BotFlow consists of several modules.
-- **BotFlowCore**: This module contains the base types and functions to create flows.
+- `BotFlowCore`: This module contains the base types and functions to create flows.
 These are LLM/platform independant.
-- **BotFlowAnthropic**: This module contains concrete implimentations of certain abstract types to work with [Anthropic](https://docs.anthropic.com/en/docs/welcome).
+- `BotFlowAnthropic`: This module contains concrete implimentations of certain abstract types to work with [Anthropic](https://docs.anthropic.com/en/docs/welcome).
-- **BotFlowOpenAI**: This module contains concrete implimentations of certain abstract types to work with [OpenAI](https://platform.openai.com/docs/api-reference/introduction).
+- `BotFlowOpenAI`: This module contains concrete implimentations of certain abstract types to work with [OpenAI](https://platform.openai.com/docs/api-reference/introduction).
+- `BotFlowHuggingFace`: This module contains concrete implimentations of certain abstract types to work with [HuggingFace](https://huggingface.co/docs/api-inference/detailed_parameters).

 Importing the library as a whole will export the modules individually:
 ```julia